 The city of St. Petersburg is located just across the bay from Tampa, along the coast of West Central Florida.
-The city has an overall average high temperature of 82 degrees Fahrenheit (28 degrees Celsius) and an average low of 66 degrees Fahrenheit (19 degrees Celsius).
-St. Petersburg is surrounded by water, which helps keep temperatures more moderate in the summertime and just a bit warmer in the winter.
+The city has an overall average high temperature of 84 degrees Fahrenheit (29 degrees Celsius) and an average low of 63 degrees Fahrenheit (17 degrees Celsius).
+St. Petersburg is surrounded by water, which helps keep temperatures more moderate in the winter and just a bit warmer in the summer.

 Shorts and sandals are always in style and a great choice if you're on the beach side of the city, but visitors to downtown may want to dress in resort casual wear to blend in with the locals.
 Of course, don't forget to pack your bathing suit if you're visiting St. Pete Beach.
 While Gulf of Mexico temperatures can be quite chilly in the winter, sunbathing is usually not out of the question.